Foreign Exchange Market

 Banks trade to create profit for themselves and their clients.
 When they trade for themselves, it's called proprietary trading.
 Their customers include governments, sovereign wealth funds, large corporations, hedge funds, and wealthy individuals.

-Here are 10 biggest players in the foreign exchange market, according to Euromoney's 2017 FX Survey 2017.
+Here are the 10 biggest players in the foreign exchange market, according to Euromoney's 2018 FX Survey:

 In 2014, Citigroup, Barclays, JPMorgan Chase, and The Royal Bank of Scotland pled guilty to illegal manipulation of currency prices.
 Here's how they did it.